Doctordrayfocus/AppTemplateController/README.md

     - apptemp
 ```

-You can used the custom resource like this,
+You can use the custom resource like this,

 ```yml
 apiVersion: "myapp.domain.com/v1"